ligolang/ligo/gitlab-pages/docs/language-basics/math-numbers-tez.md

 ## Addition

 Addition in LIGO is accomplished by means of the `+` infix operator.
-Some type constraints apply, for example you ca not add a value of type `tez` to a value of type `nat`.
+Some type constraints apply, for example you cannot add a value of type `tez` to a value of type `nat`.

 In the following example you can find a series of arithmetic operations, including various numerical types.
-However, some bits remain in comments because they would otherwise not compile because, for example, adding a value of type `int` to a value of type `tez` is invalid.
+However, some bits remain in comments as they would otherwise not compile, for example, adding a value of type `int` to a value of type `tez` is invalid.
 Note that adding an integer to a natural number produces an integer.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->